Connect to a SQL Server Database

 This procedure describes the easiest method for connecting to a SQL Server database.
 If you do not have the appropriate SQL Server driver installed, Designer prompts you to install it.

-2. In the Configuration window, click the dropdown arrow and select Microsoft SQL Server in the list.
+2. In the Configuration window, select the dropdown arrow, select Data Sources and locate Microsoft SQL Server in the list.
 Select Quick Connect.

 3. Designer checks your system for a SQL Server driver.

-If Designer can't find a driver for connecting to SQL Server, Designer provides you with a link to install it.
-For driver information, see Microsoft SQL Server 2008, 2012, 2014, 2016.
+- If Designer can't find a driver for connecting to SQL Server, Designer provides you with a link to install it.
+For driver information, visit Microsoft SQL Server 2008, 2012, 2014, 2016.

 - You can view and select any System connection or any User connection created by you.

 - Data Source Name (DSN) connections configured in the ODBC driver are not listed.
-To configure ODBC and OLEDB connections, see ODBC and OLEDB database connections.
+To configure ODBC and OLEDB connections, visit ODBC and OLEDB database connections.

 - When you select an existing connection, you can modify all connection properties except Type.